Climate and Average Weather Year Round in Draper Utah, United States

-In Draper, the summers are hot and mostly clear, the winters are freezing and partly cloudy, and it is dry year round.
+In Draper, the summers are hot, dry, and mostly clear and the winters are freezing, snowy, and partly cloudy.
 Over the course of the year, the temperature typically varies from 21°F to 91°F and is rarely below 8°F or above 98°F.

 Based on the tourism score, the best time of year to visit Draper for warm-weather activities is from late June to early September.

-The hot season lasts for 3.1 months, from June 7 to September 12, with an average daily high temperature above 79°F. The hottest day of the year is July 22, with an average high of 91°F and low of 65°F.
+The hot season lasts for 3.1 months, from June 8 to September 13, with an average daily high temperature above 79°F. The hottest month of the year in Draper is July, with an average high of 91°F and low of 65°F.

-The cold season lasts for 3.0 months, from November 22 to February 23, with an average daily high temperature below 45°F. The coldest day of the year is January 7, with an average low of 21°F and high of 34°F.
+The cold season lasts for 3.0 months, from November 23 to February 23, with an average daily high temperature below 45°F. The coldest month of the year in Draper is January, with an average low of 22°F and high of 35°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.